Master of Science

 What are the technological requirements for the program?
 What kind of computer do I need?

 An email account (preferrably your student email account), dependable internet, microphone, and video camera are required.
-Below are laptop recommendations:
+An updated computer is suggested.
+The university provides long term check outs of laptops.

 Do I need any coding or programming experience?
 Do you use any software?